PluieElectrique/ena/README.md

 ### Post/media processing

+* A fixed set of HTML character references are replaced in usernames and titles (Asagi also replaces all numeric character references of the form `&#\d+;`)
 * Unknown HTML tags are stripped from the output instead of being ignored
 * Posts are trimmed of whitespace (may cause blankposts to become empty, non-NULL strings)
 * Setting the group (`webserverGroup`) of downloaded media is currently not supported